icarusicarus/CrazyRichWeekendFarm/k-scheme/README.md

-# korean-lisp README
+# k-scheme README

-This is the README for your extension "korean-lisp".
+This is the README for your extension "k-scheme".
 After writing up a brief description, we recommend including the following sections.

 ## Features